Los Angeles Aggravated Trespassing Attorney

 How a Los Angeles Criminal Defense Attorney Can Help Following an Aggravated Trespassing Arrest

 After an arrest for aggravated trespassing, don’t trust your future to just any attorney.
-An experienced and knowledgeable Los Angeles criminal defense lawyer can help you either get a case dropped altogether or reduced down to less serious charges, such as an infraction or misdemeanor.
+An experienced and knowledgeable criminal defense lawyer can help you either get a case dropped altogether or reduced down to less serious charges, such as an infraction or misdemeanor.

 As a former prosecutor, Rodriguez Law Group founder Ambrosio Rodriguez understands how these cases are handled by prosecutors.
 Our team’s thorough approach uses every available resource to get the most optimum outcome for our clients.
 Contact us to arrange time to discuss your legal rights and options today.